The best broker for Swiss investors in 2026

 For more information, read my article on the Swiss Stamp Tax Duty.

-The two best brokers in Switzerland
+The best broker in Switzerland is not Swiss

 For me, Interactive Brokers is the best broker available in Switzerland.
 Even though DEGIRO is cheap, it cannot compare with IB.
+Moreover, Saxo is almost as cheap as DEGIRO, so it would make more sense to use Saxo instead of DEGIRO.

 IB is cheaper and offers excellent foreign exchange trading.
 And it provides tons of features and analysis tools.
 This comes at the price of complexity.
 At first sight, Interactive Brokers is quite intimidating.
 But it has become better and better over the years.
 As a simple investor, you will only need a small portion of all the features of IB.